m2c2-project/m2c2kit/website/docs/tutorials/fundamentals/physics/physics-bodies.md

 # Physics Bodies

-The physics engine will operate on an entity only if it has an attached `PhysicsBody`.
-A `PhysicsBody` models the physical properties of an entity within the engine.
-It is attached to an entity by setting the entity's `physicsBody` property to a `PhysicsBody` instance.
+The physics engine will operate on a node only if it has an attached `PhysicsBody`.
+A `PhysicsBody` models the physical properties of a node within the engine.
+It is attached to a node by setting the node's `physicsBody` property to a `PhysicsBody` instance.

 The m2c2kit physics engine supports the following types of physics bodies:
--  Circle: a circle centered on the entity's position.
+-  Circle: a circle centered on the node's position.
--  Rectangle: a rectangle centered on the entity's position.
+-  Rectangle: a rectangle centered on the node's position.
 -  Edge Loop: a rectangle whose interior acts as a boundary for the physics engine.
-Entities with physics bodies are constrained by the edge loop.
+Nodes with physics bodies are constrained by the edge loop.

 Circle and rectangular physics bodies are dynamic, can move, and be affected by other physics bodies.
 An edge loop, however, is a static body that does not move or interact with other bodies.

 ## Attaching a Physics Body

-Usually you attach a physics body to an entity when you create it and adjust the size of the physics body to match the size of the entity.
+Usually you attach a physics body to a node when you create it and adjust the size of the physics body to match the size of the node.
 For example, this code creates a circle shape with radius `40`.
 The corresponding physics body also has a radius of `40`:

 ```javascript
 const pinkBall = new Shape( {